 Nutmeg, ginger, and clove.
 Warm apples, figs and raisins.
 Golden-brown crust piping fresh from the oven – nothing conjuring holiday memories faster than the sweet scents of mince pie.

 Sometimes referred to as minced pie, mincemeat pie, mutton pie or Christmas pie, the roots of this popular spiced pie trace back to Great Britain and then later introduced to Scotland and Ireland where this special treat became a household holiday staple.

 When I was young, I thought everyone had mince pie for the holidays.
 My grandmother made heaps of it and my father had a knack for slicing pieces so big, they made my little eyes smile but my tummy nearly bust from the savory, rich goodness.
-As we always hosted Christmas at our home, I was well into my teens before I discovered this was part of our Irish Christmas traditions and that no one outside my paternal family celebrated the holidays with heap of mince pie!
+As we always hosted Thanksgiving and Christmas at our home, I was well into my teens before I discovered that no one outside my paternal family celebrated the holidays with a heap of mincemeat pie.

 In fact, I often got funny looks from people when I even brought up this delectable dessert.
 Most had zero-to-no-idea-what-on-earth I was raving on about.
 It was at this point, I realized I was definitely and distinctly a member of an Old World Irish clan.